luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 .. image:: /_static/images/components/disparity_confidence.jpg

 Stereo Subpixel mode will calculate subpixel disparity by looking at the confidence values of the 2 neighboring disparity pixels in each direction.
-In above example graph, in normal mode, Stereo Depth would just get the max disparity = 34 pixels, but in Subpixel mode, it will return a bit more, eg. 37.375 pixels, as confidences for pixels 35 and 36 are quite high as well.
+In the above example graph, in normal mode, StereoDepth would just get the max disparity = 34 pixels, but in Subpixel mode, it will return a bit more, eg. 37.375 pixels, as confidences for pixels 35 and 36 are quite high as well.

 **TL;DR:** Stereo Subpixel mode should always provide more accurate depth, but will consume additional HW resources (see :ref:`Stereo depth FPS` for impact).

-Stereo subpixel affect on layering
+Stereo subpixel effect on layering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Default stereo depth output has 0..95 disparity pixels, which would produce 96 unique depth values.
 This can especially be seen when using pointcloud representation